QuantEcon/lecture-source-py/source/rst/cattle_cycles.rst

 breeding stock has each year, and :math:`c_t` is the number of cattle slaughtered

-The total head count of cattle is
+The total headcount of cattle is

 .. math::  y_t = x_t + gx_{t-1} + gx_{t-2}